mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ```

 ## Examples json expressions:
-The following is an example expressions that could be sent to the Controller Rest Apis, and will be serialized into `Expressions` object.
+The following is an example expressions that could be sent to the Controller Rest Apis, and will be deserialized into the `Expressions` object.

 1-